Dear First Time Parent,

 To help your child have a successful time at camp this summer…

 Think of camp as a learning experience.
 Sending your children to camp offers a wonderful opportunity for both you and your children to practice “letting go” — an experience that can contribute to the development of healthy independence.
+Let them pack their backpack when camping and they will learn the importance of being prepared.

 Camping can be one of the best experiences in the development of a child’s personality if done right.
 Check out the website of Camping Console to learn about the best camping gears and give your child a memory that she can cherish for the rest of her life.